How to setup x402-enabled endpoints with Monad support

 -

-In your Thirdweb dashboard, navigate to Wallets > Server Wallets
+In your Thirdweb dashboard, expand Wallets in the sidebar and click Server Wallets

 -